tock/tock/doc/reference/trd-syscalls.md

 that an application passes in and the kernel passes back in callbacks unmodified.

+If the passed callback is not valid (is outside process executable memory and is not the Null Callback described below), the kernel MUST NOT invoke the requested driver and MUST immediately return a failure with a return code of EINVAL.

 A passed callback MUST be valid until the next invocation of `subscribe` with the same syscall and driver identifier.
 When userspace invokes subscribe, the kernel MUST cancel all pending callbacks for that driver